claytonjones-401n16/seattle-javascript-401n16/class-34/README.md

 #### Describe and Define

-- Role based access control
+- react-native development workflow
-- Cookies
+- Expo development environment
-- Fetch and Superagent `Authorization` Headers

 #### Execute

-- Create a rules based application
+- Create a quality mobile application
-- Authorize using both "Basic Authorization" and a "Bearer Token"
-- Store a login token for re-use
-- Hide and Show components, links, pages based on both login status and permissions
+- Utilize one or more device specific features

 ## Today's Outline